Admission Dutch Students for academic year 2018-2019

 2nd round: The entrance examination

 All candidates must attend the entrance examination and apply for them by sending back the filled out application form (issued after completing the first admission round).
-The Basicyear entrance exams will be scheduled in the week of March 20-24, 2017 (with an extra round mid-April 2017 for those who really cannot attend in March), the DOGtime examinations will be scheduled on 18 & 20 April 2017 (with an extra round in May for those who cannot attend in April).
-Examinations for higher course year applicants will be scheduled in the week of May 15-19, 2017.
+The Basicyear entrance exams will be scheduled in the week of March 19-23, 2018 (with an extra round mid-April 2018 for those who really cannot attend in March), the DOGtime examinations will be scheduled mid-April 2018 (with an extra round in May for those who cannot attend in April).
+Examinations for higher course year applicants will be scheduled in the week of May 14-18, 2018.
 A few weeks before the examination, all applicants who sent us the application form to apply for the entrance exam will receive an invitation by email.
 Candidates for the first bachelor course year will also recieve two home assignments.

 The entrance exam consists of an admission interview with one or two separate admissions committees.
 During these interviews, you will present a large and varied selection of your visual work, no more than 3 years old.
 Based on your presentation, the committees will ask you questions, for instance on your work, the homework assignments, your motivation, your background, your sources of inspiration and your expectations of the study programme.
 The interviews will take a maximum of 20 minutes.
 Before the examination, you will have a little time to set up your work in the classroom in which the examination takes place.
 You will receive the results by e-mail one month after the after the exam week.